troii/Rudeltippen/README.md

 Step 5
 ------------------

-Open your Browser and go to http://yourdomain.com/system/setup
+Open your browser and go to http://yourdomain.com/system/setup

-> You did set username and password in application.conf (see 3.)
+> You did set username and password in application.conf (see step 3)
-> After the Setup is complete Rudeltippen will automaticly load all data required for the Euro 2012.

 Step 6
 ------------------